 The UM Creed, established in 2003 as a compass and core values for the campus community, has been elevated further through a series of events and activities such as Respect the M, MPower, Creed Week, and Creed Justice.
 In addition to elevating the UM Creed as a foundational element, UM has enhanced curriculum and related training for all students.

 Recommendation 5: The University of Mississippi should offer more history, putting the past into context, telling more of the story of Mississippi’s struggles with slavery, secession, segregation and their aftermath.

-Chancellor Vitter announced the formal establishment of the Chancellor’s Advisory Committee on History and Context which will be charged with undertaking campus contextualization projects in a process that is transparent, inclusive, and aligned with the UM Creed (spring 2016).
-The Advisory Committee will recommend which sites should be contextualized, so as to better explain the environment in which they were created and how those environments compare to our core institutional values.
+Chancellor Vitter announced the formal establishment of the Chancellor’s Advisory Committee on History and Context charged with undertaking campus contextualization projects in a process that was transparent, inclusive, and aligned with the UM Creed (spring 2016).
+The Advisory Committee recommended sites to be contextualized, so as to better explain the environment in which they were created and how those environments compare to our core institutional values.